Breaking Addictions Through a Relationship With Christ

 Pursue spiritual growth.
 Dedicate time to prayer and dive deep into God’s Word.
 This isn’t just about avoiding substances; it’s about transforming your entire life through a relationship with Christ.

-People fall for lies—my grandfather and dad were alcoholics so I'm an alcoholic.
+People fall for lies—my grandfather and dad were alcoholics, so I'm an alcoholic.
 Another lie—I just have an addictive personality.

-Religion and church don't hold any power.
+Don’t buy into the lie that you cannot overcome your addiction.
+Religion and church rituals alone don't hold power.
 But the Holy Spirit is alive and can change hearts.
-And through a relationship with Christ, the Holy Spirit will help you.
+Through a relationship with Christ, the Holy Spirit will guide and support you.

 Previous